MasterScrat/rl-insights/docs/a3c.md

 - Replay buffers are memory-intensive, but use little computing power
 - Parallel agents are CPU-intensive, but are not as memory-hungry as replay buffers

+Note that it would be possible to combine a replay buffer - either central or separate per worker - with parallel agents.
+Going in this direction leads us to architectures such as Gorila or Ape-X.

-For on-policy methods, there is no downside as they can't learn from previous experiences!
-(Following this publication other methods came up to address this limitation such as [ACER](acer.md), [IMPALA](impala.md) etc.)
+For on-policy methods, there is no downside to using parallel agents, as they can't learn from previous experiences!
+(Following this publication other methods came up to address this limitation such as [ACER](acer.md), [IMPALA](impala.md) and others.)

 Implementation details
 ---